dfkaye/dfkaye-blog/content/_index.md

 + rename "demos" to "suites" (maybe)
 + copy content from the wordpress site
   - add "archives" for the wordpress and hexo posts
-+ use hugo templating (--instead-of-css-vars) in the CSS
++ use Hugo templating (--instead-of-css-vars) in the CSS
   - see https://zwbetz.com/use-hugo-templating-in-your-external-css/
 + better code snippet styles (not one element per line but well-framed and readable)
 + mermaid diagrams